- Keyless access

 - Security deposit taken 24h before the rental

 - Theft Protection

 - Collision Damage Waiver

-It’s like having your own car waiting for you at Lyon airport!
+You'll feel like your own car is waiting for you at Alicante airport!

 Yes, with Liigu you go straight to the car and drive off.
 No stopping at the rental desk!
 Liigu app will give you precise directions on where the car is located and how to get there.
 You will also use the app to unlock and lock the car doors and to start and end the rental.
 It’s that easy!

 Not arriving at the airport?
 No worries!
 With Liigu you can pick up your rental car in Alicante downtown or railway station.
 All our cars have an automatic transmission that makes driving on narrow streets easier.